LIFE Church UK: History

 LIFE Church has its roots in the Charismatic Restoration movement of Arthur Wallis.
 It was founded in 1976 by Bryn Jones, one of the early Restoration/British New Church leaders, by an amalgamation of three small Bradford churches: a charismatic Brethren Assembly based at the Bolton Woods Gospel Hall; an independent charismatic church made up mostly of former Baptists who had been unable to continue in their church because of their charismatic beliefs; and the New Covenant Church, a fellowship originally under the apostolic leadership of G. W. North.

 In its early days it met in the Anglican Church House and so was known locally as Church House.
 Later known as Abundant Life Church for a number of years, in 2012 the name was shortened to LIFE Church, reflecting a move into a season of new leadership and direction.

 Since 2000, LIFE Church has become more widely known through its regular radio and television broadcasts.
 Programmes are broadcast on God TV, United Christian Broadcasters, Australian Christian Channel and several other stations around the world.
 The church also has a weekly half-hour slot on Cross Rhythms radio.
 Many of the programmes broadcast on TV and radio are also available as podcasts and on YouTube.

 The church organises annual conferences and events which are attended by Christians the UK and beyond.
-Their Women's Conference 'Cherish' has outgrown the Bradford campus and is now hosted at the Leeds First Direct Arena.

 Facilities

-The church's main location is in Bradford, West Yorkshire, but it also has a campus in Warsaw, Poland.
+The church's main location is in Bradford, West Yorkshire.
 The Bradford campus has a coffee shop, serving coffee from local roasters North Star Coffee, and connected to the youth building is a skatepark.

 College

-Life Church College is based in Bradford, England.
+Life10 is based in Bradford, England.